 13. When Spring Comes

-This sweet children’s book about spring offers a simple explanation of the season told in a charming way.
-Before spring comes the world is a very different place than when it arrives and blooms!
+This sweet children’s book about spring offers a simple, charming explanation of the season.
+Before spring, the world is very different than when it arrives and blooms!
 When Spring Comes is a delightful spring story that children adore.

-Spring is in the air and Mole can smell it, but Bear is still asleep!
-How will Mole wake bear from his long winter nap so they can celebrate together now that Spring is Here?
+Spring is in the air, and Mole can smell it, but Bear is still asleep!
+How will Mole wake bear from his long winter nap to celebrate together now that Spring is here?

 Related: Butterfly Calm Down Sensory Bottle